simpi21/dialog-contact-form/readme.txt

 = version 2.0.1 =
 * Tweak      - Remove "Additional Mail Settings" for settings
-* Tweak      - Added option to set mail from "Name" and "Email" form form value.
+* Tweak      - Added option to set mail from "Name" and "Email" from user submitted value.
 * Fixed      - Fixed issue for adding slashes on message content.
 * Tweak      - Hide form type field as it is not functional yet.